Odin-SMR/hermod/Documentation/odin.hermod.rst

 Package details
 ---------------

-Hermod is divided into several smaller enteties that provide specific functionality.
+Hermod is divided into several smaller entities that provide specific functionality.
 The current status of the source code is still in a form of transition from one package to more and smaller sub packages.

 odin.hermod

-The odin.hermod package is the package which is responsible for the infomation and bookkeeping parts of hermod i.e keep track of file transactions, filedependencies and finally submitting jobs to the queueing system
+The odin.hermod package is the package which is responsible for the information and bookkeeping parts of hermod i.e keep track of file transactions, file dependencies and finally submitting jobs to the queuing system

 odin.config